dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-app-deployment-problems-in-microsoft-intune.md

 ### Users can’t log in to the Intune Company Portal

-1. Ensure the users account exists, and is enabled in the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854).
+1. Ensure the user's account exists, and is enabled in the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854).

 3. In the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854), make sure the user is entering the right user name ato log in to Intune and that it is in the format: **joe@domain.com**.
 If the user seems to be entering the wrong password, ask them to reset it.